getnikola/plugins/v7/navstories/README.md

 Started as a Proof-of-concept of a ConfigPlugin.
 By request on the mailing list.

-Changed to map the stories to a hierachical structure in the menu based on the permalink structure (defaults to the directory structure of the posts).
+Changed to map the stories/pages to a hierachical structure in the menu based on the permalink structure (defaults to the directory structure of the posts).